aws-powertools/powertools-lambda-java/docs/core/metrics.md

         private static final MetricsLogger metricsLogger = MetricsLoggerFactory.getMetricsLogger();

         @Override
-        @Metrics(namespace = "ServerlessAirline", service = "payment")
+        @FlushMetrics(namespace = "ServerlessAirline", service = "payment")
         public Object handleRequest(Object input, Context context) {
             // ...
         }
     }
     ```

 `MetricsLogger` is implemented as a Singleton to keep track of your aggregate metrics in memory and make them accessible anywhere in your code.
-To guarantee that metrics are flushed properly the `@Metrics` annotation must be added on the lambda handler.
+To guarantee that metrics are flushed properly the `@FlushMetrics` annotation must be added on the lambda handler.

-!!!info "You can use the Metrics utility without the `@Metrics` annotation and flush manually.
+!!!info "You can use the Metrics utility without the `@FlushMetrics` annotation and flush manually.
 Read more in the [advanced section below](#usage-without-metrics-annotation)."

 ## Creating metrics